Garnet: Grossular

 Grossular garnets on display at the U.S. National Museum of Natural History.
 The green gem at right is a type of grossular known as tsavorite.

 Grossular is a calcium-aluminium garnet with the formula Ca_{3}Al_{2}(SiO_{4})_{3}, though the calcium may in part be replaced by ferrous iron and the aluminium by ferric iron.
-The name grossular is derived from the botanical name for the gooseberry, grossularia, in reference to the green garnet of this composition that is found in Siberia.
+The name grossular is derived from the botanical former generic name for the gooseberry, Grossularia, in reference to the green garnet of this composition that is found in Siberia.
 Other shades include cinnamon brown (cinnamon stone variety), red, and yellow.
 Because of its inferior hardness to zircon, which the yellow crystals resemble, they have also been called hessonite from the Greek meaning inferior.
-Grossular is found in skarns, contact metamorphosed limestones with vesuvianite, diopside, wollastonite and wernerite.
+Grossular is found in skarns, contact metamorphosed limestones with vesuvianite, diopside, wollastonite, and wernerite.

 Grossular garnet from Kenya and Tanzania has been called tsavorite.
 Tsavorite was first described in the 1960s in the Tsavo area of Kenya, from which the gem takes its name.

 Uvarovite

 Uvarovite is a calcium chromium garnet with the formula Ca_{3}Cr_{2}(SiO_{4})_{3}.
 This is a rather rare garnet, bright green in color, usually found as small crystals associated with chromite in peridotite, serpentinite, and kimberlites.
 It is found in crystalline marbles and schists in the Ural Mountains of Russia and Outokumpu, Finland.
-Uvarovite is named for Count Uvaro, a Russian imperial statesman.
+Uvarovite is named for Count Uvarov, a Russian imperial statesman.